jpedro/master/README.md

 Generates deterministic passwords for services.

-This uses a combination of `username + password + service` to generate the same password, over and over again, thus eliminating the need to store, maintain and back up generated passwords.
+This uses a combination of `username + password + service + counter` to generate the same password, over and over again, thus eliminating the need to store, maintain and back up other generated passwords.

 The username and password are not stored anywhere.
 A service name list is kept under the file `~/.config/master/list.txt` (or whatever